MeerKatDev/solana-rust-experiments/README.md

 This repo is for trying out different tools with basic programs.
 Curious also about VM bytecode size.

+# araiza-messenger

+Messenger test app created by [this author](https://github.com/JacobAraiza).
+It has anchor and tests with solana-program-test.

+# araiza-nft

+NFT minting test app created by [this author](https://github.com/JacobAraiza).
+It has anchor and tests with solana-sdk, i.e. it's using Rust Client methods basically.

 ## counter-mollusk
 Simple counter solana-program app with a [mollusk](https://github.com/anza-xyz/mollusk) test.